bzhou830/bzhou830/README.md

 ### 你好，世界 👋

-- :orange_book: Focusing on Direct3D / GPU Driver/ Windows Kernal
+- 😄 Focusing on Direct3D / GPU Driver

 <!--
 **bzhou830/bzhou830** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.